huggingface/datasets/metrics/ner_val/README.md

-# Metric Card for nerval
+# Metric Card for ner_val

 ## Metric description

-Nerval is a Python framework to evaluate Named Entity Recognition (NER) models.
+ner_val is a Python framework to evaluate Named Entity Recognition (NER) models.
 It generates entity-level confusion matrix and classification report.
 For more information see the README.md file at https://github.com/mdadda/nerval.